mothguib/maptrainer/README.md

 ==========

-*MAPTrainer* is a Python framework based on the PyTorch library[^1] dedicated to machine learning research in the context of MAP.
+*MAPTrainer* is a Python framework based on the PyTorch library[^1] dedicated to machine learning research in the context of MultiAgent Patrolling (MAP).
 As PyTorch, it uses GPUs and CPUs.
 MAPTrainer is a native Python package by design, called `maptrainer`.
 Its functionalities are built as Python classes, which enable the integration of its code with Python packages and modules.
 Relying on PyTorch, it enables GPU-accelerated training, through CUDA, for machine learning, and especially neural network applications.
 The objective of this framework is to train any machine learning model, built with PyTorch, for any MAP scenario.
 Parameters defining the MAP scenario are provided to the programme.

 ### `maptrainer.model`